The continuum from unidisciplinary to transdisciplinary, reproduced with the permission of Dan Stokols.

 Claremont Graduate University has placed the Transdisciplinary Studies Program at the center of its research and teaching.
 Doctoral students are required to take a transdisciplinary course in order to experience the collaborative and cross-disciplinary nature of such work.
-CGU offers customized interfield and dual degree programs; Reading/Working Groups; Transdisciplinary Dissertation Awards; Transdisciplinary Research Awards for CGU faculty members; and a variety of on-campus events.
+CGU offers customized interfield and dual degree programs; Reading/Working Groups; Transdisciplinary Dissertation Awards; Transdisciplinary Research Awards for CGU faculty members and students; and a variety of on-campus events.
 Find out more about the Transdisciplinary Studies Department by clicking on the links at top and left of this page.

 Why Transdisciplinary Studies

 Globalization, specialization, and the complex nature of community and world problems has heightened the need to provide students with an education that enables them to work collaboratively across multiple fields of study and develop the habits of life-long learning.
 To meet this need, Claremont Graduate University has developed the Transdisciplinary Studies Program.